Invest Vancouver / Key Industries / Hydrogen & Fuel Cell Technology

 • BC Research Inc.: An innovation centre specializing in the incubation and commercialization of novel technologies.

-• Smart Hydrogen Energy District (SHED): A UBC research facility integrating solar, hydro and hydrogen energy into a unified micro-grid.
+• Smart Hydrogen Energy District (SHED): A UBC research facility integrating solar, hydro, and hydrogen energy into a unified micro-grid.

 Government financial and regulatory support